Induced gravitational waves in a general cosmological background: Scalar induced gravitational waves review

 It is convenient to define the relative spectral density of GWs in a given background per $\ln k$ as

 and we have used that

 where we chose the left (L) and right (R) polarizations for convenience as we assume no parity violation.

 From the non-observation of tensor modes in the CMB we have that $r=P_h/P_{\cal R}<0.07$ \cite{Akrami:2018odb}.
 Thus, if we assume that the primordial tensor spectrum is almost scale invariant with a slight red tilt, then primordial GWs are practically unobservable by future GW detectors \cite{Guzzetti:2016mkm}.
 For this reason, we will not consider the evolution of primordial GWs and, thus, we will set $h_{\lambda,{\rm prim}}(k)=0$ without loss of generality.
 However, see \cite{Garcia-Bellido:2017aan,Unal:2018yaa} for the possible effects of non-zero primordial tensor modes.
 Then, in what follows we will be only concerned in the sourcing of GWs $h_{ij}$ by first order squared gravitational potential $\Phi$ terms.
-We will also neglect the details in the transfer function of GWs due to changes in the relativistic degrees of freedom \cite{Watanabe:2006qe}.
+Furthermore, we will neglect the details in the transfer function of GWs due to changes in the relativistic degrees of freedom \cite{Watanabe:2006qe}.
+We will also assume that GWs propagate freely to us after they are formed, \textit{e.g.} there is no strong magnetic field modifying the propagation of GWs as in Ref.~\cite{Bamba:2018cup}.